Tips and Tricks in Macro Photography – Part 1

-Each lens offers a focus range within which images can be focused.
+Every lens offers a range within which images can be focused.
 The shortest possible adjustable range is the minimum focus distance.
 It is always measured from the film or image sensor plane, which is marked on the housing of many cameras.
 All distance specifications on the lens focusing scale refer to this plane.
-The front lens or lens hood is also significantly closer to the subject than the distance set on the lens.
+The front lens or lens hood is therefore significantly closer to the subject than the distance set on the lens.

 Due to the low depth of focus in the close-up and macro range, images must be precisely focused.
 With three dimensional subjects, you must carefully consider which area is to be focused to capture the best image possible.
 You frequently have to stop down several apertures, for example, to 16 or 22, in order to render a sufficiently large focus range.

 The “what” and “how” of a macro image also influences the out-of-focus effect: the right combination of aperture, focal length and shooting distance, etc. makes up a key artistic element of the final image.
 An out-of-focus background removes insignificant distracting details from the main subject and produces a much more vivid image.